 Challenge: The largest amount of humans are placed, and horde size needed is close to 100 percent.
 The conversion timer is at the highest, and the overall timer is much smaller.
 The active hazards are even more dangerous.

-Characters and Art

-Player

-The player cat should be highly animated.
-Recolor the player cat sprite sheet to allow variation.
-Body type variation requires additional animation assets, which are out of scope for this release.
-The player cat must be distinct from the cats in the horde, and the horde cats must have slight variations between them.

 Basic (undetailed) Body Poses

-Sitting

-Jumping

-Walking

-Detailed Body Variations

-Sitting

-Humans

-Basic (undetailed) Body Poses

 Kneeling (and being bapped)

-Standing

-Detailed Body Variations

-Standing

-Hazards

-Currently there are no assets for hazards.

-Background Textures

-Backgrounds will be made to be modular, so they can be easily be reused to enable larger levels.
-These backgrounds will include both inside and outside elements.
-All backgrounds will contain three elements:

-Sidewalk / Floor: Space where the player and humans can walk.
-Also where hazards will spawn.
-This is going to be the bottom half of the background, which will be similar to those familiar with the 2.5 dimensional environment.

-Building / Wall: The top half of the background where the player and humans cannot walk on.

-Obstacles: Random elements, such as trees, on the sidewalk / floor part of the background which the players cannot walk over.

 User Interface

 The UI in this game is going to reflect the simple and casual nature of the game.
 Immediate information will be reflected on the screen such as the number of zombies in the horde, and the percentage of humans left in the level.
 Other information the player needs will be reflected in the objects on the screen, such as the influence on a cat will be represented by the color of the eyes of that cat.